LemmySmackett/LemmySmackettCom/content/stories/general/ai_surge_pricing.md

 "Jesus."

-"Yeah, the Hispanic orphan tends to be on the bottom."
+"Yeah, the Latino orphan also tends to be on the bottom."

 "What?"